vivektheds/P3-OpenStreetMap-DataWrangling-with-SQL/README.md

 From this entire data wrangling process I realized how important is to clean and parse data ,and most importantly to make data in tablular format which makes data exploration easier.
 Moreover openstreetmap is open source project and some of the users can make some mistakes while contributing the map data, hence data cleansing gets very important in order to get rid of human errors.

+## Files used:

+1. **LA OSM Audit.ipynb:** Inconsistencies in map data handled here.
+2. **LA OSM database.ipynb:**- build CSV files from OSM and build database of the CSV files with the repective table names.
+3. **README.md:**- contains details on the data wrangling and analysis process.
+4. **LosAngeles.db:**- database file which is used to load schema into database.
+5. **All CSV Files:**- nodes.csv, nodes_tags.csv,ways.csv,ways_nodes.csv and ways_tags.csv are CSV files which are transformed                          from OSM xml data then these files are used to create db schema.

+5. **LA_sample.zip:**- An .osm file containing a sample part of the LA map which I used.

 ```python